The Spirited Traveller: The party doesn't stop in Prague

 Her recommendations for business travellers include Café Savoy (<bit.ly/bY2iOF>) and the newly Michelin starred La Degustation (<www.ladegustation.cz/en/>), both sister restaurants to Hospoda.
 Also of note is Kampa Park (<bit.ly/9iXbS7>) with its expansive river view, and sister restaurant, the Cowboys steakhouse (<bit.ly/pMhqYx>).

-For late-night revellers, Chase's pick is Cuban cocktail bar La Bodeguita del Medio (<www.labodeguitadelmedio.cz/>) in the centre of the Old Town, where dancing until the wee hours and Mojitos are on tap.
+For late-night revellers, Chase's pick is Cuban cocktail bar La Boreguita de Media (<www.labodeguitadelmedio.cz/>) in the centre of the Old Town, where dancing until the wee hours and Mojitos are on tap.
 Here's an intriguing way to enjoy two of Prague's traditional spirits in a non-traditional cocktail.

 RECIPE: Prague on Manhattan